vayurobins/reorder-entry-images/README.txt

 == Changelog ==

 = 1.0.6 =
-* Updated for WordPress 4.2.1.
+* Updated for WordPress 4.4.3
+* Fetaure: Added delete function on each image row.

 = 1.0.5 =
 * Updated for WordPress 4.0.